openstack/releases/doc/source/index.rst

 OpenStack is developed and released around 6-month cycles.
 After the initial release, additional stable point releases will be released in each release series.
-You can find the detail of the various release series here:
+You can find the detail of the various release series here on their series page.
+Subscribe to the `combined release calendar`_ for continual updates.

+.. _combined release calendar: schedule.ics

 .. list-table::
    :header-rows: 1